-- After Selecting symbol, a dialog box will open, Font Calibri will automatically get selected in the Font Dropdown but you can select any font, and then select the bullet symbol you want to use and click Insert and then click Close.
+- After Selecting the symbol, a dialog box will open; Font Calibri will automatically get selected in the Font Dropdown, but you can select any font, select the bullet symbol you want to use, click Insert, and then click Close.

-- You can copy paste the symbol to next Row or Column.
+- You can copy-paste the symbol to the next Row or Column.

-So, in the above steps, it is shown how to insert by using the symbol tab under Insert tab and now let’s take a simple example.
+So, in the above steps, it is shown how to insert by using the symbol tab under the Insert tab, and now let’s take a simple example.

-We need to show the Number of children admitted in School in 2019 and we want to show this data in the Excel file.
+We need to show the number of children admitted to School in 2019, and we want to show this data in the Excel file.

 - Open the Excel File.

-- Go to Insert Tab, Select Symbol under Insert Tab.
+- Go to Insert Tab, and Select Symbol under Insert Tab.

 - So before adding the names under it, we will add bullet points before the name as we want to show our data in Bullet Points.
-We will select the B3 cell.
+First, we will select the B3 cell.

-- We will click on Insert tab, then we will select Symbol, after selecting symbol a dialog box will appear.
-We will select Bullet symbol and select Insert.
+- We will click on the Insert tab and select Symbol; a dialog box will appear after selecting the symbol.
+Next, we will select the Bullet symbol and select Insert.

-- The bullet will be inserted in a column and you can update the name of the student.
+- The bullet will insert in a column, and you can update the student’s name.

-- A bullet is inserted in Column B3 & now you can type the name of a student.
-This way you can add a bullet in another column and update the name or you can copy paste by using (CTRL+C) for copying and (CTRL +V) for pasting the bullet in other columns till where you want to update the data.
+- A bullet is inserted in Column B3 & now you can type a student’s name.
+This way, you can add a bullet in another column and update the name, or you can copy-paste by using (CTRL+C) for copying and (CTRL +V) for pasting the bullet in other columns till where you want to update the data.

-- So, this way the bullets are added using the Symbol tab.
-For any List or Worksheets, you can use it in a similar way.
+- So this way, the bullets are added using the Symbol tab.
+For any List or Worksheet, you can use it in a similar way.

-It is useful when you want to add bullets to a multiple cell at a time, so you can use the CHAR Function.
-It takes a character code and displays the character that corresponds to that code in the cell.
+It is useful when you want to add bullets to multiple cells at a time to use the CHAR function.
+It takes a character code and displays the character corresponding to it in the cell.
 We will show you an example of how to use this function.

 - Open an Excel Sheet.

-- Now we will convert the above list of fruits to the bulleted list in Column B by using CHAR Formula
+- We will convert the above list of fruits to the bulleted list in Column B using CHAR Formula.

-- This method is useful if you already have a list of items in one column without the bullet.
-To copy the formula in other columns you can then drag the AutoFill box in the lower-right corner of the cell and scroll it down till where you want to fill your data as shown below.
+- This method is useful if you list items in one column without the bullet.
+To copy the formula in other columns, drag the AutoFill box in the lower-right corner of the cell and scroll it down until you want to fill your data, as shown below.

-Custom Number Formatting is an amazing technique useful in long Bulleted list as it adds the bullets to your list items faster and it is useful when you don’t have a number pad.
+Custom Number Formatting is an amazing technique useful in a long Bulleted list as it adds the bullets to your list items faster and is useful when you don’t have a number pad.

 Let’s discuss this feature with an example.